AlexZzz/AlexZzz/README.md

 I've been working with Ceph distributed storage and cloud infrastructure.

-Experienced in monitoring, debugging, problem solving and root cause analisys.
+Experienced in monitoring, debugging, problem solving and root cause analysis.

 Take a look at my [blog](https://alexzzz.ru/)([eng](https://alexzzz.com/)).